 While Cherokee clauses are known to have highly flexible word order, the principles that determine speakers’ preferences, and their interaction, have not been extensively described.
-Using a quantitative corpus analysis, we show that word order preferences are probabilistically predicted by both information structure (ex. new information precedes given information) and thematic properties (ex. agents precede themes).
+The Language paper presents a quantitative corpus analysis, showing that word order preferences are probabilistically predicted by both information structure (ex. new information precedes given information) and thematic properties (ex. agents precede themes).
 We further show that these factors are independent and that they interact cumulatively to determine word order preferences.
+The PLC 48 proceedings paper shows that NP placement is not correlated with overt morphological agreement, and discusses implications for generative approaches to polysynthesis.

 Papers: